adityash23/adityash23.github.io/_pages/courses.md

 Honours level course on design and analysis of algorithms and data structures, taught by [Luc Devroye](https://luc.devroye.org).
 Focus on proving algorithm correctness and analyzing computational complexity.
 Topics included sorting, graph algorithms, flow networks, dynamic programming, and asymptotic analysis.

 #### **COMP 302: Programming Languages and Paradigms**
 Course on functional and logic programming using OCaml, taught by [Brigitte Pientka](https://www.cs.mcgill.ca/~bpientka/index.html).
 Programming language design issues and programming paradigms.
 Binding and scoping, parameter passing, lambda abstraction, data abstraction, type checking.
+Implemented RSA key-pair validation and encryption in OCaml, using functional programming techniques for efficiency, as part of the course project.

 ---